Ethan Crumbley’s parents will stand trial over high school shooting

 They appeared in court for the second day of their preliminary hearing on Thursday to decide if there was enough evidence to take them to trial.

-Judge Julie Nicholson decided that afternoon that there was - paving the way for the case to move through the courts.
+Judge Julie Nicholson decided that there was - paving the way for the case to move through the courts.

 “The court finds that the four victims could have been avoided if James and Jennifer Crumbley exercised ordinary care in the diligence of their son,” the judge said.